neilenns/streamdeck-vatis/README.md

 The ATIS letter action displays the station name, current AITS letter, and current altimeter for a single station in vATIS.

-Pressing the action will clear the new ATIS indicator in vATIS and on the action.
-A long press of the action will refresh the action's state.
+Pressing the action clears the new ATIS indicator in vATIS and on the action.
+A long press of the action clears the new ATIS indicator on all stations in vATIS.

 For example, if you have published a combined ATIS at KLMT in vATIS you can configure an action like this to display the information on your Stream Deck: